marcusoftnet/marcusoftnet.github.io/_posts/2020-08-10-bash-scripting-to-check-test-status-in--repos.md

 The next step is the protection step.
 Because for quite some time not all repositories will have a verification script.
 We obviously cannot run the script the so we will skip that directory, but we might wanna indicate that no script was present.

-We can [use the `test` command to check if a file is NOT present](https://linuxize.com/post/bash-check-if-file-exists/#check-if-file-does-not-exist), or be even bashier and use the `[[ ]]` syntax that I barely understand.
+We can [use the `test` command to check if a file is NOT present](https://linuxize.com/post/bash-check-if-file-exists/#check-if-file-does-not-exist), or be even bash-ier and use the `[[ ]]` syntax that I barely understand.
 Let's go with the first variant that I do understand:

 ```bash
 # as above